 Concept testing evaluates only the “idea” or the mental impression of a new product.
 The respondent is asked to imagine the new product and have faith that it performs as promised.
 At some point in the new product development process, the actual product must be developed and tested among potential users.
 This product testing is absolutely essential to success, and successive rounds of testing are recommended to optimize the product itself.
 Volumetric forecasts are much more accurate if product testing results are added to the concept testing scores.

 Masters of the Future

 The companies that are most successful in consistently developing winning new products tend to be the ones that have mastered the mechanics, systems, art, and analytics of concept testing.
-The best-managed, consumer goods companies screen and test hundreds of new product concepts per year.
-Roughly one-in-ten concepts will be good enough to warrant investments in product development (or R&D) to create the product that fulfills the promise of the concept, and roughly one-in-five of this group will eventually be deemed worthy of taking to market.
+The best-managed consumer goods companies screen and test hundreds of new product concepts per year.
+Roughly one in ten concepts will be good enough to warrant investments in product development (or R&D) to create the product that fulfills the promise of the concept, and roughly one in five of this group will eventually be deemed worthy of going to market.
 It’s a numbers game, and the odds are against you.
 For the companies willing to play the game, take the risks, and make the investments, however, the reward is a rising river of profitability.

 About the Author

 Jerry W. Thomas (firstname.lastname@example.org) is President/CEO of Dallas-Fort Worth based Decision Analyst.
 He may be reached at 1-800-262-5974 or 1-817-640-6166.

 This article may not be copied, published, or used in any way without written permission of Decision Analyst.